Rt Hon Owen Paterson

 Matthew Patten is a former Brexit Party MEP and has written widely in support of Brexit.

-Before that, he was Chief Executive of the Mayor’s Fund for London serving under Boris Johnson; Chief Executive of the Lords Taverners, the UK’s leading youth sports and disability charity; and more recently interim Chief Executive of the children’s charity, The Martin James Foundation.
+He is now the Political & Communications Director of leading UK think-tank, The Centre for Social Justice.
+Before that, he was Chief Executive of the Mayor’s Fund for London serving under Boris Johnson; Chief Executive of the Lords Taverners, the UK’s leading youth sports and disability charity.

 He has a background in sports and entertainment marketing and was the founding Chief Executive of M&C Saatchi Sponsorship.